Blog>Cost Guides>Concrete removal cost guide

 Removing concrete yourself will undoubtedly save you on labour costs.
 However, bear in mind that DIY removal is labour-intensive.
 Plus, it requires specialist equipment, such as a jackhammer or demolition hammer.
 If you don’t own one already, buying one could cost anywhere from £100 - £1,500, depending on the strength of the tool.

 On top of this, you’ll need to check whether any utility lines run under the concrete you’re looking to remove.
-If you damage them, you’ll need to fork out on repairs, so it pays to have experience!
+If you damage them, you’ll need to fork out on repairs, so it pays to hire someone who knows what they're doing.

 Additional concrete removal costs